With thanks to the Indian Design Community, where this piece was originally published.

 As an organization, are there other companies you look up to?

 We are lucky that we have a network of phenomenal people who’ve helped build amazing organisations of all scales and sizes.
 For instance, Daniel has helped us learn about culture and practices at organisations like Google Ventures.
-We’ve also been in conversations with some other design-first organisations like Netflix, Twitter, Grab etc. Each one of these conversations has positively influenced our direction.
+We’ve also been in conversations with some other design-first organisations like Netflix, Twitter and Grab.
+Each one of these conversations has positively influenced our direction.

-We’ve also been a part of some amazing home-grown success stories like Flipkart, Myntra, Swiggy, Go-Jek etc. We have strong relationships with the leadership in these organisations and their mentorship and support has contributed phenomenally to our growth and mindset.
+We’ve also been a part of some amazing home-grown success stories like Flipkart, Myntra, Swiggy and GoJek, among others.
+We have strong relationships with the leadership in these organisations and their mentorship and support has contributed phenomenally to our growth and mindset.

-To top it all, we also have strong relationships with some amazing minds in academia from world-class institutes like Stanford, MIT & CIID.
+To top it all, we also have strong relationships with some amazing minds in academia from world-class institutes like Stanford, MIT and CIID.

 What is your criteria for taking up new projects?